The Best Way to the Brain is Through the Stomach

 Hunger Hinders Education

-Around a third of the approximately eleven million inhabitants are suffering from malnutrition.
+Approximately two-thirds of the country’s population cannot afford a nutritious diet (UNICEF).
 Most families subsist on agriculture, but there is a shortage of arable land.
 The farmers are often also lacking in means and knowledge to improve their scant yields.
 The children end up being the primary victims of this situation.
 Under- and malnutrition stunt growth and even directly impact school enrolment rates.
 If children get little or nothing to eat at home, they avoid the demanding way to school.
 The families need their children to work in the fields.
 This leaves little room for education, especially for the girls, who are also needed in the household.
 If there is not enough money for everyone, the boys are given priority.

 However, if food is offered in school, it serves to encourage children to attend, particularly those from the neediest families.
 This is the case in the province of Kirundo in the northernmost extent of Burundi.
 A number of families once forced to flee from civil unrest have resettled here.